Fishfinna/Adoptables/README.md

 # ACIT 2911 PROJECT

 This is the group 11, set B acit 2911 project.
-In this project we will create a basic pet adoption app.
+In this project we have created a pet adoption application that allows for adopters to view and contact shelters about currently adoptable pets and for shelters to create accounts, log in with their contact details, and enter information about the pets that they currently have up for adoption.

 ## CREATORS